 Regional, national, and global levels: engage in our own civic obligations as a constituent.
 Pay attention to current events at all of these levels.
 This helps us stay informed of emerging policies, so when we vote, we can make informed decisions.
 Most importantly, exercise our privileged voting rights to have our voices heard.
-Let us rememeber how many people sacrificed for those voting rights!!!!
+Let us remember how many people sacrificed for those voting rights!!!!

 Ecological Footprint: It all has to start at the individual level, make a list of actions you can take to tackle each grid above.
-Let’s see if we can compare our lists.
+Let's see if we can compare our lists.
 For now, find out your ecological footprints.
-Ecological footprint is an amount of productive land, fresh water, and ocean required on a continuous basis of supply that person with food, wood, energy, water, housing, clothing, transportation, and waste disposal.
+Ecological footprint is an amount of productive land, fresh water, and ocean required on a continuous basis to supply that person with food, wood, energy, water, housing, clothing, transportation, and waste disposal.
 Allotted global footprint is 4.3 acres.
 See how yours compares, and think about how you can make your ecological footprint sustainable.Ecological Footprint Calculator

 - No Impact Man: the adventures of a guilty liberal who attempts to save the planet and the discoveries he makes about himself and our way of life in the process, by Colin Beavan